 The possibilities are endless!

 Now, don’t get me wrong.
 I love a fun family night playing Xbox Kinect Dance Party, but my kids don’t NEED this.
 They need a chance to run, ride bikes, or do whatever physical activity brings them joy.

 You can be their best example by getting regular physical exercise too.
 Take a family walk after dinner.
 Talk and enjoy each other while doing it.
 Put your devices down and move your bodies!

 Thank goodness for my husband who forces me to stop being a border-line helicopter mom.
 He encourages me to step back, and let them fall off their bikes.
 My husband tells me not to fret when we are hiking and the rocks we are climbing over are really large.
 He lets my kids be strong, independent kids, and I love that he has instilled that in me so that I too can watch their sense of independence and confidence soar.

 Every time we push our kids to do something outside of their comfort level, they surprise us.
 Sure, there is some whining along the way, but by teaching them perseverance and tenacity, we are teaching them how to fail and keep going.

-We recently when on a hike with my 5 and 6 year-olds.
-We didn’t know how long the hike would be exactly, but after looking at a map, we guessed maybe three miles.
-It was five miles….straight up a hill in the Rocky Mountains.
 In fact, the entire last mile was incredibly steep and made me more than a little tired.
 My kids were tired.
 They were frustrated, and they were ready to give up.
 We almost let them, but something told us we were very near the summit.
-Just as my six-year-old was expressing that she had enough, we saw the summit.
-They both picked up their pace, scaled a giant rockface, and stood at 10,500 feet with the biggest, proudest grins on their face!

 Push your kids.
 The feeling they get after accomplishing a challenge is amazing to watch!!!

-Love and physical reassurance
+Children need love and physical reassurance

 There is something so wonderful about snuggling your child and slowing down to enjoy the moment.
 We live in a rushed world.
 Take the time every day to love and give that physical reassurance.
 It will do you both well!

 Challenge yourself.
 Pick one night a week where your phone is stored in another room and play a game together or watch a movie together.
 Read a book out loud every night before bed.

 Kids need a chance to grow, create and be challenged.
 However, there are so many things we parents strive to give our children that they really don’t need to be a happy kid.

 Excessive extracurricular activities